Coleman Legal LLP Logo

 Statute of Limitations

 Asbestos-related diseases can range from mild and benign to malignant and life-threatening and when it comes to a claim, time is of the essence.
 At Coleman Legal LLP, we have extensive experience in progressing asbestosis claims within the limited timeframe required to achieve either a judgment or settlement.
-As experienced asbestosis claim solicitors, our expertise means that we can assess your claim efficiently and in a timely manner.
-Our Workplace Injury Solicitors and Asbestosis Claim Solicitors are happy to meet with you to explain the legal options available to you.
+As experienced asbestosis claim solicitors, our expertise means that we can assess your claim efficiently and promptly.
+Our Workplace Injury Solicitors and Asbestosis Claim Solicitors are happy to meet with you to explain the legal options available.

-If you have experienced injury or an accident in the workplace and have questions surrounding the incident, please contact our workplace injury solicitors at Coleman Legal LLP to find out if you have a potential legal action against your employer.
-Our dedicated team has a collective experience of over 30 years, and we are ready to advise and assist you with your asbestosis claim.
+If you have experienced injury or an accident in the workplace and have questions surrounding the incident, please get in touch with our workplace injury solicitors at Coleman Legal LLP to find out if you have a potential legal action against your employer.
+Our dedicated team has over 30 years of collective experience, and we are ready to advise and assist you with your asbestosis claim.

 If you want to take legal action over an injury, you should consult our accidents in the workplace solicitors, who are members of the Law Society’s injury accreditation scheme and clinical negligence accreditation scheme.
 Contact Rose Sweeney or Philip Treacy by email or FREE phone us to see how we can help you in relation to your injury or accident in the workplace.